leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 #eval (const x) 10 -- 42
 ```

-Given the fact that macros perform only syntactic translation one might
+Given the fact that macros perform only syntactic translations one might
-expect the above eval to return 10 instead of 42, after all the resulting
+expect the above `eval` to return 10 instead of 42: after all, the resulting
 syntax should be `(fun x => x) 10`.
 While this was of course not the intention
-of the author this is what would happen in more primitive macro systems like
+of the author, this is what would happen in more primitive macro systems like
 the one of C. So how does Lean avoid these hygiene issues?
 You can read
 about this in detail in the excellent [Beyond Notations](https://lmcs.episciences.org/9362/pdf)
-paper which discusses the idea and implementation in Lean in detail,
+paper which discusses the idea and implementation in Lean in detail.
-we will merely give an overview of the topic since the details are not
+We will merely give an overview of the topic, since the details are not
-that interesting to practical use.
-The idea described in beyond notations
+that interesting for practical uses.
+The idea described in Beyond Notations
 comes down to a concept called "macro scopes".
 Whenever a new macro
-is invoked a new macro scope (basically a unique number) is added to
+is invoked, a new macro scope (basically a unique number) is added to
 a list of all the macro scopes that are active right now.
 When the current
-macro introduces a new identifier what is actually getting added is an identifier of
+macro introduces a new identifier what is actually getting added is an
-the form:
+identifier of the form:
 ```
 <actual name>._@.(<module_name>.<scopes>)*.<module_name>._hyg.<scopes>
 ```
-For example if the module name is `Init.Data.List.Basic`, and name is `foo.bla`,
+For example, if the module name is `Init.Data.List.Basic`, the name is
-and macros copes are [2, 5] we get:
+`foo.bla`, and macros scopes are [2, 5] we get:
 ```
 foo.bla._@.Init.Data.List.Basic._hyg.2.5
 ```
 Since macro scopes are unique numbers the list of macro scopes appended in the end
-of the name will always be unique across all macro invocations, hence macro hygience
+of the name will always be unique across all macro invocations, hence macro hygiene
 issues like the ones above are not possible.

 If you are wondering why there is more than just the macro scopes to this
 name generation, that is because we may have to combine scopes from different files/modules.
-The main modules being processed is always the right most one.
+The main module being processed is always the right most one.
-This situation may happen when we execute a macro generated in
+This situation may happen when we execute a macro generated in a file
-an imported file in the current file.
+imported in the current file.
 ```
 foo.bla._@.Init.Data.List.Basic.2.1.Init.Lean.Expr_hyg.4
 ```
-The delimiter `_hyg` in the end is used just to improve performance of
+The delimiter `_hyg` at the end is used just to improve performance of
-the function `Lean.Name.hasMacroScopes`, the format could also work without it.
+the function `Lean.Name.hasMacroScopes` -- the format could also work without it.

-This was a lot of technical details, you do not have to understand them
+This was a lot of technical details.
+You do not have to understand them
 in order to use macros, if you want you can just keep in mind that Lean
 will not allow name clashes like the one in the `const` example.

 ## `MonadQuotation` and `MonadRef`
 This macro hygiene mechanism is the reason that while we are able to use pattern
 matching on syntax with `` `(syntax) `` we cannot just create `Syntax` with the same
-syntax in pure functions because someone has to keep track of macro scopes for us.
+syntax in pure functions: someone has to keep track of macro scopes for us.
-In this case this is done by the `MacroM` monad but can be done by any monad that
+In this case, this is done by the `MacroM` monad, but it can be done by any monad that
-implements `Lean.MonadQuotation` so it's worth to take a brief look at it:
+implements `Lean.MonadQuotation`.
+For this reason, it's worth to take a brief look at it:

 ```lean
 namespace Playground